gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 ### Seed Cluster Preparation
 The `kubeconfig` of your Kubernetes cluster you would like to use as seed should be placed at `./example/provider-extensions/seed/kubeconfig`.
-Additionally, please maintain the configuration of your seed in `./example/provider-extensions/seed/seed-config.yaml`.
-You can use `seed-config.yaml.tmpl` in the same directory as a template.
-This file also includes explanations of the settings.
+Additionally, please maintain the configuration of your seed in `./example/provider-extensions/gardenlet/values.yaml`.
+It is automatically copied from `values.yaml.tmpl` in the same directory when you run `make gardener-extensions-up` for the first time.
+It also includes explanations of the properties you should set.

 Using a Gardener cluster as seed simplifies the process, because some configuration options can be taken from `shoot-info` and creating DNS entries and TLS certificates is automated.

 However, you can use different Kubernetes clusters for your seed too and configure these things manually.
-Please configure the options of `seed-config.yaml` upfront.
+Please configure the options of `./example/provider-extensions/gardenlet/values.yaml` upfront.
 For configuring DNS and TLS certificates, `make gardener-extensions-up` , which is explained later, will pause and tell you what to do.

-`seed-config.yaml` offers a simple way to configure you seed cluster.
-After you ran `make gardener-extensions-up` for the first time, you find the resulting seed configuration at `./example/provider-extensions/gardenlet/values.yaml` where you change your seed configuration (and other gardenlet settings).
-Similarly to seed configuration file its template `values.yaml.tmpl` is in the same directory.

 ### External Controllers
 You might plan to deploy and register external controllers for networking, operating system, providers, etc..
 Please put `ControllerDeployment`s and `ControllerRegistration`s into `./example/provider-extensions/garden/controllerregistrations` directory.
 The whole content of this folder will be applied to your KinD cluster.